OPT Embedded Systems Engineer Jobs

 Target hardware-heavy industries first

 Automotive, aerospace, and medical device companies hire embedded engineers in large volumes and have established visa sponsorship pipelines.
-These industries file H-1B petitions regularly and are more familiar with OPT and STEM OPT extension requirements than early-stage startups.
+These industries file H-1B visa petitions regularly and are more familiar with OPT and STEM OPT extension requirements than early-stage startups.

 Lead with your toolchain and hardware experience